EAR SHAPING & EAR LOBE REPAIR PHOENIX

 Size reduction – this entails reducing the size of the ear.
 An incision will be made below the edge at the back of the ear.
 The surgeon will remove excess cartilage, and suture the skin together.
 This effectively reduces the surface area of the cartilage and makes the ear smaller.

 Ear correction surgery takes about 1-2 hours to complete.
 This is an outpatient procedure and patients are sent home the same day for recovery.
 If an incision is made, then the areas will be sutured and bandaged.
 Many patients experience soreness and swelling but this goes away after a while.
 The bandaging is important to allow uninterrupted recovery.
 In the same of children, it also prevents them from touching the area.
-Otoplasty patients are advised against driving because the bandaging muffles their hearing.
+Otoplasty patients are advised against driving because the bandaging muffles hearing.
 Most skilled surgeons hide scars within the creases of the ear, and most patients are able to resume routine activities within a 6-week duration.

 Planning your procedure